What are 3 types of backups?

 Storage space required: it indicates how much space used to save image files

 From above example, you can clearly see that differential task backup more data than incremental, so it requires more space to store its image files than incremental backup.
 And the longer the schedule backup last, the greater the difference in backup size.

 Restoration speed: it shows how fast a recovery is

 No matter what backup type you want to restore, you have to choose a full backup.
 So, if want to restore from differential backup, you need to add both the first full backup image file and the latest differential backup image file into the restoration list.
 And restoring from incremental backup requires not only the first full backup image file but also all the later incremental backup image files in the restoration list.

 Therefore, using differential backup to restore your system is much faster, because incremental backup requires more operation steps.
 In addition, the incremental backup has a key disadvantage, if any of the backup in the schedule task is missing, the restore will fail.

 All the above are based on the premise that we want to restore everything that we have backed up.
 If we only want to restore recent data, incremental backup is the best choice.
 There is a table which compares the three kinds of backups in general situation.

 |Full Backup||Differential Backup||Incremental Backup|

 Besides, after the first full backup, if there are only new files included in and are not any original file bearing data deletion, then, differential backup and incremental backup will cost same amount of time.

 Create an incremental or differential backup with AOMEI Backupper

-Generally speaking, the incremental backup and differential backup is better than full backup, but it still has some advantages and disadvantages.
-For which one should we choose, it depends on the situation and also personal preference.
-No matter which one you pick, AOMEI Backupper can play as a good assistant.
+To sum up, incremental backup and differential backup are generally better than full backup, but they still have their own advantages and disadvantages.
+Incremantal vs differential, which one to choose depends on the situation and also your personal preference, and AOMEI Backupper can play as a good assistant to do them both.